mhano/RegenerativeDistributedCache/README.md

 ## MemoryFrontedExternalCache

-Provides a memory front to a network cache so that multiple retrieves on a node only results in a single retrieve from the network cache store (such as redis).
+Provides a memory front to a network cache so that multiple retrieves on a node only results in a single retrieve from the network cache store (such as Redis).

 *used in RegenerativeCacheManager*